 Must Have Ideal Air Management

-Gardeners tend to forget the importance of keeping air in the soil.
-In containers or roofs, the soil does not get disturbed often, and this is why it is so important that it has built-in aeration, to prevent compaction and keep roots healthy and free from mold.
+Gardeners tend to forget the importance of keeping adequate air spaces in the soil.
+In containers or roofs, the soil does not get disturbed or turned over often, and this is why it is so important that your soil has built-in aeration, to prevent compaction and keep roots healthy and free from mold.
 Mixing in porous materials such as vermiculite and pumice stone helps keep the mixture light and aerated.

 Compost is vital to healthy plant life for many reasons.
-First and foremost, it carries a rich mix of nutrients and microbial activity that keeps plants and soil healthy.
+Using compost soil carries a rich mix of nutrients and microbial activity that keeps plants and soil healthy.
 Compost is also wonderful at managing the water content in the soil - you add it to dry soils to bring in moisture and add it to wet soils to help them drain.
 Finally, good compost is “fluffy”, and will improve the aeration of the soil.

 Sand is part of any quality soil and especially of lightweight soil, since it balances out the organic matter and stabilizes the soil structure, for optimal water retention and drainage properties.